Roxana1981/allvintage/README.md

 **Code languages**

-In order to create this blog site HTML, CSS and Python languages were used.
+For the purpose of creating this blog site, HTML, CSS and Python languages were used.
 HTML was used to create the initial framework of the blog, with Python supporting more complex elements of its functionality.
-The CSS was used for styling of the blog site.
+The CSS was used for styling the site.

 **Development**